-DVC recommends a 15″ laptop because having a larger screen is helpful.
+DVC recommends larger, rather than smaller, screens – the actual size depends upon the model you purchase.
+Consider a screen larger than 13″.
 RAM and hard drives can be expanded significantly if budget allows; purchasing an external drive for data backup is recommended.

 You may purchase whichever laptop (PC or Mac) fits your needs and budget as long as it will run the required software.
 Please be sure to read the specifications for all your choices so that you make an informed decision.
 The Design and Visual Communication Area highly recommends that you purchase the Apple Care Plan if you buy a Mac, or a comparable insurance plan on a PC.
 Whatever laptop you purchase, it needs to be able to run the software adequately, so plan on RAM upgrades and the largest hard drive you can afford.

 Don’t forget to ask for your educational discount!

 You can also visit the Peck School of the Arts Laptop Requirement page.